-- phosphorus fertilizer losses. - Both bacterial and fungal components of the soil microbiome are important for the decomposition of organic matter [OM] and the subsequent release of nutrients contained in that OM. - Fungal hyphae are important for the transport of nutrients to a growing crop's root system. - Soil bacteria are a significant source of nutrients to growing plants. - A robust and healthy soil microbiome can be a significant contributor to improved nutrient use efficiency by enhancing the availability of key nutrients to the plant. - An improved understanding of how microbes can enhance the availability and use of nutrients that are already in the soil and previous years' crop residues is needed.
+- phosphorus [P] fertilizer losses. - Both bacterial and fungal components of the soil microbiome are important for the decomposition of OM and the subsequent release of nutrients contained in that OM. - Fungal hyphae are important for the transport of nutrients to the crop root system.
+Soil bacteria are a significant source of nutrients to growing plants. - A robust and healthy soil microbiome can be a significant contributor to improved nutrient use efficiency-i.e. how much of an applied fertilizer nutrient is actually used by the plant growing at the site of application-by enhancing the availability of key nutrients to the plant. - An improved understanding of how microbes can enhance the availability and use of nutrients that are already in the soil and previous years' crop residues is needed. - Abiotic [e.g. weather, soil texture, soil acidity, soil structure] and biotic factors will influence both microbial diversity and activity.
+Optimum levels of these influencers that will favor beneficial soil microbes need to be determined. - Ways of or additives for increasing active carbon [food source for microbes] in the soil to enhance microbial activity should be determined. - New technologies must be developed and used to identify both beneficial and pathogenic soil microbes.
+Without this knowledge, only random good or harm can come from efforts to enhance soil microbial activity since microbes that are in the soil can have both positive and negative effects on plant growth, development, and productivity. - Research to identify practices that favor only beneficial soil microbes should be conducted so these practices can be adopted by crop producers. - Research to discern the interactions between soil microbes and plant health is needed so that agricultural practices and crop management systems that will protect and improve soil and crop health factors can be identified for adoption. - Research should be conducted to determine